 I’ll never forget the first time I saw a vehicle completely wrapped in an advertisement: it caught my attention so much so that I nearly rear-ended the person in front of me!
 Since then, that form of advertising has spread like wildfire; nowadays, I’m always passing by at least a few vehicles each day that are completely “wrapped.”
-After I started working at Kiwi Creative, however, it didn’t take me long to realize that while this tactic seems simple, the behind-the-scenes process is quite complex.
+After I started working at Kiwi Creative, I realized that this was a great tool for tech marketers to use in their branding strategy.
+However, it didn’t take me long to understand that while this tactic seems simple, the behind-the-scenes process is quite complex.

 Here are a few valuable tips and insider-info for great vehicle wrap design:

-When choosing a style of vehicle to wrap, it’s important to pick a car model without a lot of curves.
+When choosing a style of vehicle to wrap for your tech marketing branding experiment, it’s important to pick a car model without a lot of curves.
 Even though you'd think that choosing a compact car with a small surface area would be the most cost effective option, that's not always true.
 Rounded edges create unique angles that make a vehicle wrap more difficult to install, thus increasing the cost.

-Get a Specific Template (and Specs) from the Printer.
+2. Get a Specific Template (and Specs) from the Printer

 Contact the vendor who will be printing your car wrap to confirm they have a template for your chosen vehicle.
 If not, this will delay the process because either (a): you or (b): the printer will have to hunt down this valuable piece of info.
 Your designer will also need to know technical specs specific to your printer, including what type of file they prefer and how much of a bleed each file should contain.

-Solid Color Wraps are Faster and Easier to Install.
+3. Solid Color Wraps are Faster and Easier to Install

 To speed up the sometimes lengthy process of wrapping your vehicle, use a basic solid-colored wrap as a base; many manufacturers have these solid color wraps pre-printed and readily available—no need to print one up from scratch.
 They're also easier to install because it's not critical for the installers to match up exact design and type elements across individual panels.
 To customize, the printer will create individual logos/images that will be installed on top of the solid color base.
 This easy step can save a day or more of installation time.